robak86/hardwired/README.md

 Sometimes there are cases where we don't know every parameter during the construction of definitions, e.g. application takes some input from the user.
 For such scenarios the library provides `external` definitions, which acts like a placeholder for a value that will be provided at the runtime.
-All external parameters are propagated through definitions graph:
+Dependency to external parameter is propagated through definitions graph:

 ```typescript
 import { external, singleton } from 'hardwired';